DevopsRizwan/consul-cluster/README.md

 - Change of service file in case of DNS server change.
 - Timely replacement of SSH key files for security.

-## Cost involvement:-
+## Cost Involvement:-

-Total const depends on the configuration of ec2 instance.
+Total cost depends on the configuration of ec2 instances.
 Here, i have used t2-micro instances, each costs aprroximately USD $10.
 Apart from that you require DNS hosted zone in AWS,and Route-53 costs around USD $.5, VPC hosting has pricing as per the traffic.
 To sum up the approximate billing for 3 node set up of 3-micro instances will be around USD $50 per mont.
 All tools that we are using here i.e; Ansible, Terraform and Jenkins are opensource tools.
 Hence doesn't involve any cost in HA setup.

 P.S.
 Cost estimation is based on the rough calcultion, actual may vary.